gregcaporaso/microbiogeo/doc/notes/category_comparison.rst

   compare_categories.py - This is the script being run

-  --method adonis - This is the method to perform, in this case it's Adonis.
+  --method adonis - This is the method to perform, in this case it's 'adonis'.

   -i keyboard/unweighted_unifrac_dm.txt - This is the unweighted unifrac distance matrix being passed in for this statistical test.